 (Standard 3: People, Places, and Environments)

 Day 2 activity: Make copies of Worksheet 3 for each student in the class.
-Read the Worksheet 3 Teacher Instructions and prepare for class discussion.
-You may want to set aside computer class time for this worksheet...bar graphs using Excel.
+Read the Worksheet 3 Teacher instructions and prepare for class discussion.
+You may want to set aside computer class time for this worksheet.
+Make the bar graphs using Excel.

 Arrange a field trip to visit a local private forest or tree farm and meet with a local forestland owner to view their land, participate in hands-on activities, or view current forest research, etc.

-Invite a State and Private Forester into your classroom to discuss their job in relationship to private forestland owners, the help they offer local forestland owners, and the types of management plans they might suggest to local forestland owners.
+Invite a state or private forester into your classroom to discuss their job in relationship to private forestland owners, the help they offer local forestland owners, and the types of management plans they might suggest to local forestland owners.